nk18chi/mern-stack-boilerplate/Readme.md

-# MERN Stack BoilerPlate with Typescript
+# MERN Stack BoilerPlate with Graphql and Typescript

 ## Environment